ABoeotian/learngit/readme.md

-Git is a version control system
+Git is a version control system.
-Git is free software
+Git is free software distributed under the GPL.

 about git commit:
 >> -m: -m is followed by the description of this submission.